hcoona/cxx-for-java-developers/docs/core-language/types.en.md

 1. Constructor initialization list
 1. Constructor body

-Where possible, we should initialize member variables at the declaration site.
-This avoids forgetting some members when adding constructors, and the value is close to the declaration making it easier to find.
-Scenarios of initializing a member variable to some constant / literal usually use this method, for example:
+Prefer initializing members at the declaration site.
+This avoids omissions when adding constructors and keeps default values near declarations.
+Initialize with constants / literals this way, e.g.:

 ```cpp
 --8<-- ".snippets/types/user-types/001-person-default-init.h:code"
 ```

-If you need to pass in some values via constructor parameters for initialization, then you can only choose the other two ways.
-In that case, we should initialize as much as possible in the constructor's initialization list.
-This has better performance.
-Only as a last resort use the constructor body.
+If constructor parameters are required, use the initialization list as much as possible (better performance); fall back to the body only when necessary.

 ```cpp
 --8<-- ".snippets/types/user-types/002-person-ctor-initlist.h:code"
 ```

 /// admonition | Note
-Pay special attention that the order of the initialization list needs to be consistent with the order of member variable declarations.
+Pay special attention: keep the initialization list order aligned with member declaration order.
 ///

-In fact, regardless of how you write the initialization list, actual initialization executes in the order of member variable declarations.
-So once these two orders differ, it's easy to cause misunderstanding.
-In some special cases it's easy to go wrong, for example:
+Initialization actually follows the order of member declarations regardless of list order.
+A mismatch invites confusion and subtle bugs.
+Example:

 ```cpp
 --8<-- ".snippets/types/user-types/003-person-wrong-order.h:code"
 ```

-The destructor is analogous to Java's [`AutoClosable.close()`](https://docs.oracle.com/javase/8/docs/api/java/lang/AutoCloseable.html#close--) in C++.
-You can think every object instance in C++ is contained within a Java [try-with-resources](https://docs.oracle.com/javase/tutorial/essential/exceptions/tryResourceClose.html) block: as soon as it goes out of scope, the destructor is called immediately.
+The destructor plays a role analogous to Java's [`AutoClosable.close()`](https://docs.oracle.com/javase/8/docs/api/java/lang/AutoCloseable.html#close--) but is implicit: leaving scope invokes it (RAII / try-with-resources like behavior).

 ```cpp
 --8<-- ".snippets/types/user-types/004-file-raii.h:code"